joshua-scott/joshuascott.io-v1/content/projects/lappi-hunaja.md

 + MySQL
 + Bootstrap

 My first 'real-world' project was to build the website for a local(ish) company called Lappi-Hunaja.
-[Here's a link to the site.](https://lappi-hunaja.fi/en)

 I worked on this with two of my classmates at uni, and really enjoyed it.
 I'd only begun 'properly' learning web development around 2-3 months before, and it accelerated my learning *hugely*.
 There were plenty of challenges to solve along the way, many of which I'd never encountered before.
 How best to integrate multiple languages (with automatic selection based on browser preferences)?
 A calendar with a search feature?
 One of those annoying 'subscribe to our email' popups (sorry, world!), that doesn't bother the user *too* much?
 Photo galleries?
 An integrated map?
 A customer survey?
 An easy way for the business to update the site (CRM)?
 How should all the data be stored?
 How to *deploy* the site when it's ready?
 We were complete noobs and I loved it.